Dexa Scan Test, Book Bone Density Test in Australia Today

 What is DEXA and how does it work?

 DEXA is a medical imaging technique used primarily for measuring bone mineral density.
 The scan uses two X-ray beams with different energy levels to measure bone density, making it a reliable tool for assessing bone health.
+A DEXA test can also be used as a DEXA test for body fat and body composition.

 What does a DEXA scan check for?